-Any fish collection gear, whether passive (Hubert 1983) or active (Hayes 1983) has some associated risk to the fish, including stress, disease transmission, injury, or death.
-Electrofishing cankill both juvenile and adult fish (Reynolds 1983, Zeigenfuss 1995, Habera et al. 1999, Nordwall 1999).
+Any fish collection gear, whether passive (Hubert 1983) or active (Hayes 1983) has some associated risk to the fish, including stress, disease transmission, injury, c death.
+Electrofishing can kill both juvenile and adult fish (Reynolds 1983, Zeigenfuss 1995, Habera et al. 1999, Nordwall 1999).
 The amount of unintentional mortality attributable to electroshocking may vary widely depending on the equipment used, the settings on the equipment, ambient conditions, and the expertise and experience of the personnel.
-The effects to fish from electroshocking canbe severe, and may include death, spinal injuries, bums, hemorrhaging, and physiological stress.
-Sharber and Carothers (1988) reported that electroshocking caused a 50-percent mortality level in adult rainbow trout.
-Habera et al. (1996) reported overall mortality rates of 20 percent for rainbow trout less than 100mm in length and six percent for those more than 100 mm using a three-pass depletion method.
+The effects to fish from electroshocking can be severe, and may include death, spinal injuries, burns, hemorrhaging, and physiological stress Sharber and Carothers (1988) reported that electroshocking caused a 50-percent mortality level in adult rainbow trout.
+Habera et al. (1996) reported overall mortality rates cf 20 percent for rainbow trout less than 100mm in length and six percent for those more than 100mm using a three-pass depletion method.
 Habera et al. (1996) also reported an overall injury rate of six percent.
 Long-term effects of electroshocking on both juveniles and adult salmonids are not well understood; although chronic effects may occur, it is assumed that most impacts from electroshocking occur at the time of sampling.